jeremyfprice/personal-site/content/home/featured.md

 headless: true

 # Order that this section appears on the page.
-weight: 80
+weight: 60

-title: Featured Publications
+title: Scholarly Products
 subtitle: ""

 content: